From gold splashbacks to vinyl tiles, we reveal the hottest kitchen design trends for 2019.

-We asked top kitchen retailers for their thoughts on the biggest trends for the busiest room in your home.
+We round up the biggest trends for the busiest room in your home from top kitchen retailers .